Amherst, NH Demographics

 A map of Amherst's Population by Race

-Of the 100 places in New Hampshire, Amherst is the 76th most populous.
+Amherst is ranked the 72nd most populous place in New Hampshire, out of 100 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Amherst was ranked the 76th most populous place in the 2020 Census.

 Amherst's White Population